|

 "Look again, children," The Doctor said.
 "Tell me what

-it is that this room and the other room has in common.
-What's on ALL the
+it is that this room and the other room have in common.
+What’s on

 They looked.
 They looked again and thought about it.
 Wyn stepped back